EducationalTestingService/rsmtool/doc/usage_rsmpredict.rst

 Input
 """""
-``rsmpredict`` requires two arguments to generate predictions: the path to a configuration file and the path to the output file where the generated predictions are saved in ``.csv`` format.
+``rsmpredict`` requires two arguments to generate predictions: the path to :ref:`a configuration file <config_file_rsmpredict>` and the path to the output file where the generated predictions are saved in ``.csv`` format.

 If you also want to save the pre-processed feature values,``rsmpredict`` can take a third optional argument ``--features`` to specify the path to a ``.csv`` file to save these values.

+Here are all the arguments to the ``rsmpredict`` command-line script.

+.. program:: rsmpredict

+.. option:: config_file

+    The :ref:`JSON configuration file <config_file_rsmpredict>` for this experiment.

+.. option:: output_file

+    The output ``.csv`` file where predictions will be saved.

+.. option:: --features <preproc_feats_file>

+    If specified, the pre-processed values for the input features will also be saved in this ``.csv`` file.

+.. option:: -h, --help

+    Show help message and exist.

+.. option:: -V, --version

+    Show version number and exit.

 .. include:: config_rsmpredict.rst